Best Colleges & Universities in Iowa

 Salary After Attending: $28,500

 Founded in 1967, Southeastern Community College has its main campuses in Burlington and Keokuk.
 A smaller center is located in Mount Pleasant.
 Currently, the total student population is just over 1,200 students, and the graduation rate is 44 percent.
 Some of the most popular subjects at Southeastern Community College include nursing, licensed practical nurse training, the arts and humanities, agricultural business, information technology, and emergency medical technician.
-Healthcare students may also be interested in the medical scribe, occupational therapy, respiratory care programs, and the school offers associate’s degrees in animation for television, social media marketing, and network administration and cybersecurity.
-An honors program is provided for students who maintain a 3.5GPA.
+Healthcare students may also be interested in the medical scribe, occupational therapy, or respiratory care programs.
+The school offers associate’s degrees in animation for television, social media marketing, and network administration and cybersecurity.
+The honors program at SCC is for students who maintain a 3.5GPA.
 These students are eligible to take specialized honors courses, and they have a dedicated advising team.
 Should an honors student choose to transfer from Southeastern Community College to a partner university, he or she can keep honors status there, too.
-Freshman students at Southeastern live on campus, and the college provides day care services for students with children.
+First-year students at Southeastern live on campus, and the college provides daycare services for students with children.
 In terms of employment after graduation, 87 percent of alumni are working within two years of earning their degree, and the average salary six years after graduation is $28,500.

 19. Kirkwood Community College